smythp/intro-command-line/sections/pipes.md

 Let's start with a simple example:

 ```
-$ echo "Hello from the command line" | rev
+$ echo "Hello from the command line" | wc -w
-enil dnammoc eht morf olleH
+5
 ```

-In this example, we take the output of the `echo` command ("Hello from the command line") and pipe it to the `rev` or reverse command.
-The result is the reverse of the text that we entered.
+In this example, we take the output of the `echo` command ("Hello from the command line") and pipe it to the `wc` or word count command, adding a flag `-w` for number of words.
+The result is the number of words in the text that we entered.

-Let's try a more practical example.
+Let's try another.
 What if we wanted to put the commands in our cheat sheet in alphabetical order?

 Use `pwd` and `cd` to make sure you're in the folder with your cheat sheet.
 Then try: